Remediation & Clearance

 Below is a walk through of the processes of remediation and clearance for your property.
 After watching the videos, make sure you review the Tips and FAQs.

-After preparing your property, you are ready to begin the remediation process, if needed.
+After checking your property, you are ready to begin the remediation process, if needed.

 Remember, remediation is the process by which a property has undergone work to reduce lead hazards and clearance is the process by which a property is determined to be lead safe; free of dust, debris, deteriorated chipping/peeling paint and/or lead dust hazards, confirmed by a lead dust wipe analysis.